 Carnival in Ptuj

-The masked rite of spring known as Kurentovanje is held since 1961, every February for 10 days up to Shrove Tuesday and is the most popular Mardi Gras celebration in Slovenia; most of the festivities are centred in and around Ptuj, Slovenia's oldest town, which has hosted Kurentovanje for around five decades.
+The masked rite of spring known as Kurentovanje is held since 1961, every February for 10 days up to Shrove Tuesday and is the most popular Mardi Gras celebration in Slovenia; most of the festivities are centered in and around Ptuj, Slovenia's oldest town, which has hosted Kurentovanje for around five decades.
 The Carnival was admitted into the European Federation of Carnival Cities (EFCC-FECC) in 1991.
-Groups from Austria, Croatia and Bulgaria usually participate in the event, assisting local people to build up the Land of the Kurent.
+Groups from Austria, Croatia, and Bulgaria usually participate in the event, assisting local people to build up the Land of the Kurent.

 International Mountain Film Festival

 The International Festival of Mountain Film started screening films in 2007.
 Presenting various aspects of mountain culture, its program encompasses films about mountain sports like mountaineering, mountain running, B.A.S.E jumping, etc, various types of climbing, mountain wildlife, the life of indigenous mountain dwellers, and more.
 It does not limit itself to films only but also hosts lectures, exhibitions, book presentations and a children's program, all intending to enrich the cultural component of how mountains are perceived.

 In 1994 a section for documentaries was introduced at the Ljubljana International Film Festival (LIFFe).
 The festival proffers a diversified insight into the contemporary documentary film output, the increasingly incisive art forms, political and socially engaged documentaries, profiles, films on myths and cultural icons as well as intimate portrayals.
 The festival includes a competition section.